 The Traffic Sources metric in YouTube Analytics provides information on the sources of traffic for your videos, such as organic searches, paid ads, or embedded links.

 By analyzing this data, you can gain insight into which types of promotions and outreach efforts are most effective in driving new viewers to your content.
+To understand how YouTube decides where to send your traffic, my guide on how the YouTube algorithm works breaks down how Browse, Suggested, and Search behaves currently.
 Additionally, having this information at your fingertips may allow you to make tweaks to your channel strategy to draw more viewers and encourage engagement with your videos.

 For example, if you notice that a particular piece of content tends to drive a lot of organic search traffic, you may decide to invest more time and energy into researching keywords or creating similar content in the future.